Kig ha farz: History

 Although numerous palynological traces are attested for the ancient and medieval era, buckwheat or buckwheat, originating in Asia, appears in Breton and Norman texts from the end of the 15th century.
 It will quickly impose itself in the poor lands of inland Brittany.
 Its rapid growth (four months) and high yield ensure its success.
 It replaces wheat for food and becomes the basic cereal in Bas-Léon, "the part of Brittany where Breton is spoken, lives on buckwheat flour pancakes" wrote Stendhal.
 This allowed the marketing of wheat and ensured a certain prosperity in Brittany.
 By providing the population with a correct diet, buckwheat was probably no stranger to the population growth in Brittany in the 19th century.

-Until the Revolution, the obligation to use communal ovens and to pay taxes restricted this method of cooking, far in a bag, thus remaining the only type of fars until the 19th century.
+Until the Revolution, the obligation to use communal ovens and to pay taxes restricted the method the cooking of far, to cooking far in a bag, thus remaining the only type of fars until the 19th century.
 As early as 1732, Grégoire de Rostrenen, in his dictionary, defined the word fars as "farce cooked in a bag in the pot to eat with meat in the manner of Léon".
-In all the houses of the country of Léon, one found bags to make far (their realization in finely sewn linen, the seams on the outside, were in the program of the domestic course of Saint-Pol-de-Léon, before marry).
-In some parts of Cornwall it is called farz poch or farz mañch, a far cooked in a pocket or an old shirt sleeve.
+In all the houses of the country of Léon, one found bags to make far (the production using finely sewn linen, the seams on the outside, were in the program of the domestic course of Saint-Pol-de-Léon, before marriage).
+In some parts of Cornouaille it is called farz poch or farz mañch, a far cooked in a pocket or an old shirt sleeve.
 Sack cooking is more common on islands or in poor, deforested areas.
 Claude Grassineau-Alasseur once wrote in the book Briérons: "In Brière, we often ate grou, the equivalent of Breton kig ha farz; to the vegetables of the pot-au-feu we add a piece of bacon and a porridge of buckwheat which we put in a small canvas bag; when cooked, this porridge forms a mass and can be cut into slices».
 This type of mixture cooked inside an envelope is known in other French regions (farcis du Poitou, farcidure du Limousin, farcement de Savoie (farçon à la tasque)12) and in Europe (broeder, Jan-in -de-zak in the Netherlands).